-Most people get enough vitamins and minerals from food alone when they follow a healthy diet.
-However, some people may need extra vitamins and minerals from a supplement.
-Talk to your health care provider about the best supplement to meet your needs.
+Many people get enough vitamins and minerals from food alone when they follow a balanced and varied diet.
+However, some people may need a vitamin or mineral supplement or both to help meet their needs.
+Ask your health care provider if you would benefit from a supplement.

 When do I need a supplement?